nanjiamoomoo/news-android-app/README.md

 # News Recommendation App

 ## **Project Description**
-An Android recommendation app that allows users to watch latest news, search and save news.
+An Android news recommendation app that allows users to watch news, search news and save news to local Room database for later view.

 ## **Project Architecture**
 The project is built with Android MVVC (Model-View-ViewModel) Architecture pattern.